Skip to content

 Table tennis uses a straightforward officiating system compared to subjectively judged sports.
 Each match is overseen by an umpire who sits at a small table beside the playing surface at net height, and an assistant umpire positioned at the opposite end.
 The umpire has authority over all decisions during the match, including calling lets, determining edge balls, enforcing service rules, and managing the score.

 Unlike sports where scores reflect subjective evaluation, table tennis officials enforce objective rules: the ball either hit the edge or it didn't, the serve was either legal or it wasn't, the ball was either let or it cleared the net.
-This binary nature of table tennis officiating makes the sport well-suited to clear, unambiguous scoring — which is exactly what JudgeMate's free scoreboard provides.
+This binary nature of table tennis officiating makes the sport well-suited to clear, unambiguous scoring — exactly what JudgeMate's free scoreboard shows.

 **Rally Scoring to 11**: Each rally results in a point for one player.
 Sets are played to 11 points with a mandatory 2-point advantage at deuce.
 Serves alternate every 2 points (every 1 point at deuce).
 Matches are best of 5 or best of 7 sets.